Kyung Kang, Director

-Kyung is the director at Children’s House, and she has worked here for over 15 years.
+Kyung is the director at Children’s House, and she has worked here for 20 years.
 She moved to Columbia with her husband, who earned his doctorate in Economics from the University of Missouri.
 She began her teaching career in Seoul, Korea where she received a Bachelor’s degree in Early Childhood Education.
-Kyung received her Montessori Certification in 2000 and was honored with Columbia Home and Lifestyle magazine’s Teaching Award in 2008.
+Kyung received her AMS Montessori Certification in 2000 and was honored with Columbia Home and Lifestyle Magazine’s Teaching Award in 2008.

 In an unexpected way, Kyung was able to blend the two styles like she’d envisioned.
 However, instead of bringing the American teaching style to Korea, she brought some of the Korean traditions to Children’s House.
 About her experiences in education, Kyung says,

 “Working with children is my life’s mission and passion.
 Being a mother and Montessori teacher has given me special insight into my role as director of Children’s House.
 I want for the children here at Children’s House the same things that I want for my own children: to reach their full potential and succeed.”